farginfirmware/fargin-firmware/mcu-apps/blinky-with-button/README.md

 ([Lua](http://lua.org) takes a lot of both).

 This is a baby step which builds upon the "blinky" app.
-It shows how results (button pressed in this case) are returned from native MCU code to Lua.
+It shows how results (button pressed in this case) are returned from native mcu code to Lua.

-native MCU firmware
+native mcu code
- - single-threaded (Lua interpreter)
+ - single-threaded (the Lua interpreter is the only thread)

 interpreted Lua app
- - single-threaded (i.e. no co-routines yet)
+ - single-threaded (i.e. no co-routines)
  - "LED0" is directly accessible
  - "BTN0" is directly accessible

-test platform
+development platform
  - [Makerdiary nRF52840 M.2 developer kit](https://makerdiary.com/products/nrf52840-m2-developer-kit)